amaximus/radioactivity_hu/info.md

 # Home Assistant custom integration for Radioactivity data for Hungary

-This custom component integrates radioactivity information provided by Disaster Recovery Directorate (Katasztrofavédelem).
+This custom component integrates radioactivity information provided by Disaster Recovery Directorate (Katasztrófavédelem).

 The state of the sensor will be the level of the environmental radioactivity.
 Thresholds are defined on the bottom of the page [
 Háttérsugárzás - Aktuális adatsor](https://www.katasztrofavedelem.hu/modules/hattersugarzas/aktualis_adatsor)